-Before digging under your sidewalks, inspect your site and see if you already have a large gap in a control joint of your sidewalk.
-This is often an ideal place to cross if you can get the wire deep enough.
-Deepen and clean out the gap with an old screwdriver and add a piece of spacer back in once your cable has been installed.
+Step 1: Before digging under a sidewalk, see if there’s already a large gap in a control joint.
+This is often an ideal place to cross a sidewalk if you can get the wire deep enough.

+Step 3: These long bits have a small hole at the end of the tip that is designed for pulling your wire back through.
 To attach your wire, clip one end of your wire lead off and strip the other end.
-Be sure to strip at least a good 2 to 3 inches off that wire.
-With your cable end stripped off, now insert the wire into the small hole in the end of the bit.
+Be sure to strip at least 2 to 3 inches off that wire.
+With your cable end stripped off, insert the wire into the small hole at the end of the bit.

 Step 4: Once the wire is securely attached, begin pulling it back through.
 You may have to use a back-and-forth motion with the drill to get it to come back from underneath the concrete.

 How to Run Multiple Wires Under a Sidewalk

 If you need multiple cables to cross the sidewalk, use a piece of EMT conduit.
 This is a rigid metal conduit that you can pick up for pretty much any home improvement center.

 Step 1: Measure out about a 6-inch overhang on each side of the sidewalk, and then cut the pipe with a Sawzall, hacksaw, or even a grinder.
 Now pound down the ends to pinch them together.
 This prevents the pipe from filling with dirt as it passes under the sidewalk.
 It also makes a nice wedge, so it’s easy to drive.

 Step 2: When driving the pipe under the sidewalk, it’s important to keep it level.
 To ensure this, remove the grass so the pipe will sit down below the bottom edge of the concrete.
 Using a spade, dig out a section of grass about 6 inches longer than the pipe itself.
 This will provide plenty of room for driving the pipe underneath the sidewalk with a sledgehammer.